kscanne/gbb/datasets/errors/README.md

 randomly sampled Irish language tweets in which all spelling and grammar errors have been manually annotated.
-There are about 100000 tokens in all, with over 3000 of these annotated with a correction of some kind.
+There are about 100000 tokens in all, with over 3000 of them annotated with a correction of some kind.

 The annotation scheme is based on what I call the “confident Irish speaker” model.
 This means that I've only corrected